EliteLoser/Finance/text/TaxPayerInsuranceForFinancialInstruments.md

 what we call politicians, and these politicans are human, meaning a (negative) diversity arises, but let's stick to the basics of my interpretation.
 Offering free health care is one such need that is likely to be better handled by a "paternal/maternal/parental state", since it is in line with being kind and humane.
 Roads, military service, trains, power grids and food supply are other things I think are natural to include, but you can stretch it further (and we can, and should, do).
 A lot is needed, the world is complex.
 There are many laws.
-Not enough laws are accurate and logical, sensical and not to mention up to date.
+Not enough laws are accurate, logical, sensical and not to mention up to date.

 Anyway, if you as a tax payer insure stocks through QE (quantitative ease), should you not be offered any rewards, then?
 Implicitly even the